This post lists the many great things to do in NYC in August 2022, including free, family-friendly, as well as nighttime activities and events.

 Walk over the Brooklyn Bridge

-The Brooklyn Bridge can be walked over 24 hours a day, although we definitely do not recommend you taking a 4 am stroll.
+The Brooklyn Bridge can be walked over 24 hours a day, although we definitely do not recommend you take a 4 am stroll.

-For even more choices see our New York City Summer Guide.
+For even more things to do in New York at might, see our New York City Summer Guide.

 Stargaze with an Astronomer